 Community Education at L&C Offers a Variety of Upcoming Courses

-GODFREY – From dancing to painting to basic home repairs, the Community Education division of Lewis and Clark Community College has several upcoming non-credit courses
+GODFREY – From dancing to electrical repairs, the Community Education division of Lewis and Clark Community College has several upcoming courses.

-New to the list of offerings is Continuing Tai Chi Chuan, which will be taught by L&C Instructor Margie Sinclair-Parish, who will also be teaching Tai Chi for Health.

 Get The Latest News!